How to Become a Resident / Member

 - how they intend to meet their (financial, social, spiritual, physical) needs here

 We recognize that moving to Dancing Rabbit is often a major life change, and understand that applicants may not have all the answers to the questions (above).
 The residency period is designed to provide room for exploration, to find what fits and what doesn’t, if Dancing Rabbit is right for the resident, and vice versa.
-There is an interview by the Membership and Residency Committee (MARC), which, rather than an inquisition, is more of an inquiry and a reality check for both sides.
+After writing a letter of intent, the Membership and Residency Committee (MARC) surveys the community.
+If there is enough enthusiasm, support, and integration energy for the prospective resident the survey is followed by an interview.
+Rather than an inquisition, this interview is more of a reflection opportunity and reality check for both sides.
 MARC issues a recommendation for or against residency.
 Members of Dancing Rabbit have two weeks to comment on MARC’s recommendation before the decision becomes final.

 After six months of residency, residents become eligible for membership and can apply to be a member.
 Ideally, during the residency period, a person has taken the opportunity to get to know as many Dancing Rabbit members as possible; to work, play, and possibly even disagree and resolve conflict.
 The more realistic the residency experience the easier the decision-making becomes.